 In our school, we will strive to give pupils a stimulating environment, where reading materials are presented in an attractive and inviting way.
 Furthermore, within reading lessons we create an environment that stimulates the generation of ideas from texts where all ideas are accepted and valued.
 Teachers will act as role models in their enthusiasm for both reading and writing by keeping up to date with current children’s literature.

 Reading in Early Years

 Reading is a high priority within Early Years and underpins everything we do.
 This includes making sure topics taught are built around a wide selection of books linked to children’s interests.
-In Reception, children are taught the technical skills of reading through discrete Phonics lessons following Letters and Sounds.
+In Reception, children are taught the technical skills of reading through discrete Phonics lessons following Little Wandle.
 Children are also taught how to talk about books through whole class Guided Reading.
 Books chosen for Guided Reading sessions are carefully selected to extend our children’s learning experiences and interests as well as to provide them with opportunities to deepen their cultural capital.

 Reading in KEY STAGES 1 & 2

 Children in Years 1-4 continue to be supported with developing their reading fluency, accuracy and stamina as well as the progression of comprehension skills.
 This is achieved through both group and whole-class reading sessions and reading for pleasure.
 In key stage 2, children develop on their prior learning on phonics by continuing to use phonetics strategies, as well as etymology and patterns in language.